tedfa/guestids/README.md

 These scripts were created to simplify the repetative process of resetting guest log-ins for use by visitors at Hodges Library.

-These scripts were writting in Python3.
+These scripts were written in Python3.

 To use: